 I switched to Bell Fibe services (Internet and TV) after many years with Rogers.
-In my experience, the Rogers Ignite service worked well but the TV service with the NextBox 3.0 was just awful.
+In my experience, the Rogers Ignite service worked well but the performance of the TV service with NextBox 3.0 was just awful.
 The many problems with this service are well documented and I won’t get into it here.
-Being a techie at heart, I wanted to enjoy newer home entertainment technology and Bell seems to be the current leader here in Ontario, Canada.
+Being a techie at heart, I wanted to enjoy modern home entertainment technology and Bell seems to be the current leader here in Ontario, Canada.
 There is a rumor that Rogers will be launching IPTV sometime in 2018 but I wanted the new tech now.
 First off, no more physical cable running throughout my house.
 The Bell television receivers are all wifi capable (ethernet is also available) which means that I can conveniently move my receivers and televisions around the house without any hassle.
-Depending on your perspective, the only downside to the Bell service is that the Home Hub 3000 is required to manage delivery of all services: Television, Internet and Phone.
+Depending on your perspective, the only downside to the Bell service is that the Home Hub 3000 is required to manage delivery of all services: Television, Internet and phone.

 I have Bell Fibe 300 service with fiber to my home (FTTH) to the HH3000.
 I measured a sustained 286Mbps download speeds and low ping times with a laptop connected directed to the HH3000.
 Sweet.
 Do I really need that speed?
 Probably not.
 Netflix only requires 5Mbps per HD stream.
 My home network setup is centered around Ubiquiti EdgeRouter X for routing and security and Ubiquiti UniFi for wifi services.
 With my previous setup, the Rogers router was placed into bridge mode (wifi disabled) and my own TP-Link router handling wifi duties.
 I had similar plans for the Bell router.